Zaid-Ajaj/Fable.Remoting/documentation/src/implicit-authentication.md

 Now you can use `musicStore` like you would usually do.

 ### Cookie Authentication
-You might be asking: what if the `requireAuthenticated` validates the *cookie* in the request instead of authorization header to check whether or not a user logged in?
+You might be asking: what if the `requiresAuthenticated` validates the *cookie* in the request instead of authorization header to check whether or not a user logged in?
 Then there is nothing special to do on the client side of things because the `Cookie` header is automatically included in client requests with the value `document.cookie` which holds whatever cookie(s) that was cached when the user logged in.